julia-actions/setup-julia/README.md

   - uses: julia-actions/setup-julia@v1      # major version tag
   - uses: julia-actions/setup-julia@v0.1.0  # specific version tag
 ```

+## Debug logs

+You can enable [Step Debug Logs](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#step-debug-logs) for more detailed logs.
+Note that when debug logs are enabled, a request will be sent to `https://httpbin.julialang.org/ip` and the runner's IP will be printed to the debug logs.

 ## Third party information
 Parts of this software have been derived from other open source software.